spennycreative/Construction_theme/README.md

 4) Upload JSON file to [Custom Fields -> Tools -> Upload]
 5) Download Custom Post Type UI plugin
 6) Copy and Paste text from file CPT_UI.txt to [CPT UI -> Tools]
+7) You will want to set up a preprocessing solution since this site uses SCSS (I have not set up a gulp file yet, could come through in a    later version).

+Recommendations:

+I have been using [Autoptimize] to help with site speed and it is working great.
+The overall theme is pretty slim out of the box so you most likely wont have any speed issues.

+I typically compress each photo manually prior to uploading using [Compressor.io].
+With other websites I have used the [Imagify] plugin which does a really great job of compressing photos and doesn't usually bloat the site.

+When I do not have time to set up a gulpfile.js I use Pre Pros to process the SCSS